WhatsApp FAQs

 🧭 Final Thoughts

 Mountain sickness is not something to be taken lightly—but the good news is, it’s entirely preventable.
 The first step to prevention is awareness.
+Learn how to recognize symptoms early and prevent altitude-related issues in our detailed guide on preventing mountain sickness (AMS) on Himalayan treks.

 If you’re trekking in the Himalayas or anywhere above 2,500 meters, take the time to understand your body, ascend slowly, and never ignore the warning signs.